Tuwaiq-Academy-Training/Js-Bootcamp/README.md

 ## What We Expect From You
 ### Graduation Requirements
-* Complete and submit all assignments.
+* Complete and submit all assignments
-* Maintain consistent attendance.
+* Maintain consistent attendance
-* Complete and submit the all projects.
+* Complete and submit the all projects
 ### Additional Expectations
-* Be present.
+* Be present
-* Contribute constructively.
+* Contribute constructively
-* Work hard.
+* Work hard
-* Ask questions.
+* Ask questions
-* Be supportive.
+* Be supportive
 * Talk to us